makew0rld/amfora/NOTES.md

 ## Issues
 - Can't go back or do other things while page is loading - need a way to stop `handleURL`
-- Change renderer to start style tags on each new line of wrapped link, to prevent left margin from being highlighted

 ## Upstream Bugs
 - Wrapping messes up on brackets